The Zen of Python

 by Tim Peters

 Special cases aren’t special enough to break the

 - Unless explicitly silenced.

-There should be one—and preferably only one—obvious way to
+There should be one-- and preferably only one --obvious

 - Now is better than never.

-Namespaces are one honking great idea—let’s do more of
+Namespaces are one honking great idea -- let’s

 pep20.org was created by

 This site was heavily inspired by